lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/hebrews_02.md

 2:15 And deliver them who through fear of death were all their lifetime subject to bondage. <a class ="marginnote">verse 15: <b>subject to</b></a>

 2:16 For verily he took not on him the nature of angels; but he took on him the seed of Abraham.
-2:17 Wherefore in all things it behoved him to be made like unto his brethren, that he might be <a class = "red">a merciful and faithful high priest</a> in things pertaining to God, to make reconciliation for the sins of the people.   <a class ="marginnote">verse 17: Jesus is <b>a high priest</b>.</a>
+2:17 Wherefore in all things it behoved him to be made like unto his brethren, that he might be <a class = "red">a merciful and faithful high priest</a> in things pertaining to God, to make reconciliation for the sins of the people.   <a class ="marginnote">verse 17: Perfect in the sense that Jesus is <b>a high priest</b> and the sacrifice.</a>
 [Note: Hebrews 2:17 ESV, Hebrews 2:17 NLT, Hebrews 2:17 hlybblsmpshndtn, <br>Hebrews 10:12 NLT, Hebrews 10:12 ESV, Hebrews 10:12 KJV, Hebrews 10:12 hlybblsmpshndtn.]
 2:18 For in that he himself hath suffered being tempted, he is able to succour them that are tempted.